RACE Date is Sunday, July 30th at 12:00 PM.

 An event of this type can only happen with the help of a crew of fabulous volunteers!
 Please be sure to thank the volunteers you see race day!
 They have given their time to make the day the best for you and your athlete!
 If you or anyone else you know is interested in helping, please contact Doug Robinson at email@example.com.

-If you have any questions prior to the race, please feel free to contact Doug Robinson, the race director, at email@example.com or 317.496-3615 .
-We look forward to seeing you Sunday, August 1st!
+If you have any questions prior to the race, please feel free to contact Doug Robinson, the race director, at firstname.lastname@example.org or 317.496-3615 .
+You may also sign up by clicking HERE.
+We look forward to seeing you Sunday, July 31st!

 Bike Turn 1